Need to Sweeten the Deal? Here’s How Seller Concessions Work in Real Estate

 Although the seller is making, well, quite literally a concession, seller concessions can benefit the seller, as well.

-Oftentimes, a seller can offer a concession during negotiations to help the deal move forward.
-Let’s say a potential buyer has an inspection contingency and the inspection report reveals that the roof is failing and requires an immediate repair.
+Often, a seller can offer a concession during negotiations to help the deal move forward.
+Let’s say a potential buyer has an inspection contingency, and the inspection report reveals that the roof is failing and requires immediate repair.

 The seller can keep the deal moving forward with the current buyer by offering the buyer repair credits to cover all or a portion of the roof repair.
-Otherwise, the seller will need to go back to market and either repair the roof or disclose its condition with future buyers, so using concessions to keep the current buyer engaged is usually the most expedient way to get the deal closed.
+Otherwise, the seller will need to go back to the market and either repair the roof or disclose its condition to future buyers.

 In some instances, sellers can offer concessions to help the buyer pay less cash out of pocket for their down payment.